RambleRainbow/eml-format/README.md

 This package is forked from [papnkukn/eml-format](https://github.com/papnkukn/eml-format).
 I find some error when use this package, so I add some feature to the package for more stuble.

+1. some eml files contain boundary. but their boundary do not have start with a blank line. so change the boundary start detect condition, remove the prelead blank line.

+1. the origin project can only unquote "UTF-8" field. so add "iconv-lite" to support more encoding. current support fields:
+   * subject
+   * email
+   * attachment.name

 ## EML file format

 A pure Node.js library for parsing and building EML files, i.e. e-mail message format described in [RFC 822](http://www.ietf.org/rfc/rfc0822.txt).
 EML is returned by the POP3 protocol and handled by many e-mail agents like Mozilla Thunderbird or Micfosot Outlook.
 An EML file consists of headers and body similar to the HTTP structure.